NooqPL/Control-App/README.md

 ## 🧪 Use Case: University Rocket Test Stand

-This project is being developed for academic purposes as part of a student research group or thesis work.
+This project is being developed for academic purposes as part of a student rocket team.
 It allows for safe, automated and visual control over fuel valves, pressure readings, and ignition sequences of a small rocket engine test stand.

 ---